 Have you been sexually assaulted or sexually abused?
 It is common to feel anger, shame, anxiety, helplessness, or fear.
 You might feel all of these things, and even more!
 ACTS Sexual Assault Services is here to help you on your healing journey.
-ACTS Sexual Assault Services are free (unless otherwise noted) and confidential:
+ACTS Sexual Assault Services are free (unless otherwise noted) and confidential.

 ACTS Sexual Assault Hotline (703) 368-4141

-If you are in immediate crisis because of a sexual assault or sexual abuse, ACTS Sexual Assault Services employees and trained volunteers are here to respond to your needs, or those needs of your family members.
+If you are in IMMEDIATE CRISIS because of a sexual assault or sexual abuse, ACTS Sexual Assault Services employees and trained volunteers are here to respond to your needs, or those needs of your family members.
 When you call our hotline, crisis listeners will take your first name (callers may remain anonymous) and phone number and a trained sexual assault specialist or volunteer will be in contact very shortly.
 We are on call 24 hours a day and are trained to provide empathetic support, explore reporting options, encourage medical care, and provide information about the dynamics of sexual assault and abuse, as well as assistance with other community referrals that may be able to provide further help.

 It can be scary to reach out for help following a sexual assault, or when you are ready to finally talk about your sexual abuse.
 Our team of empathetic and compassionate individuals understands the dynamics of sexual assault and abuse, and will work with you to overcome these devastating life events.
 The Sexual Assault Specialist’s role is to provide education and confidential support, as well as to suggest skills that can help you reassert power over your own life.
 This service is provided in our offices for survivors and their loved ones who are 12 years of age or older.
+For children under 12 years of age, please ask to speak with a Specialist for resources and referrals.

 To set up an appointment, please call: (703) 497-1192 Monday through Friday, 9am-5pm.